brandur/sorg/content/passages-drafts/003-koya.md

 seemed to be written to be as pedantic as possible, and some subtle problem with borrowing or ownership got in my way of everything I tried to do, which left me stuck and getting little done.
-But after a few months of hard slogging and solid focus, the walls finally started to break down and I even started liking it, a lot.
+But after a few months of hard slog and solid focus, the walls finally started to break down and I even started liking it, a lot.

 Its oft-stated benefits like type safety, efficient use of memory, and great performance are all true, but beyond that